 In respect to private education lending; our staff is prohibited from accepting outside compensation for consulting or other services to a lender such as serving on an advisory board, commission or group.

-Wells Fargo and Sallie Mae offer a private student loan program to students that have outstanding financial need.
+Sallie Mae offers a private student loan program to students that have outstanding financial need.
 A private student loan is similar in many ways to the Federal Student Loan with a few exceptions:

 Once approved the only limit on the amount the student may borrow is the schools determination of Cost of Attendance.
 (Student Loans have limits)